 voom performs the following specific calculations.
 First, the counts are converted to logCPM values, adding 0.5 to all the counts to avoid taking the logarithm of zero.
 The matrix of logCPM values is then optionally normalized.
-The lmFit function is used to fit row-wise linear models.
-The lowess function is then used to fit a trend to the square-root-standard-deviations as a function of average logCPM.
-The trend line is then used to predict the variance of each logCPM value as a function of its fitted value, and the inverse variances become the estimated precision weights.
+The 1mFit function is used to fit row-wise linear models.
+The lowess function is then used to fit a trend to the square-root-standard-deviations as a function of an average log-count measure.
+The trend line is then used to predict the variance of each logCPM value as a function of its fitted value on the count scale, and the inverse variances become the estimated precision weights.

-222 voom
+224 voom